 Today the firm has a prominent group of lawyers (more than 50) that respond effectively to client needs.

 The constant contact with a diverse number of clients enables the firm to be at the forefront of the provision of experienced professional legal services.

-The firm's network abilities allow it to benefit from broad international support through correspondent firms in over one hundred and fifty cities in the world.
+The firm's network abilities allow it to benefit from broad international support.